noxsicarius/Epoch-Admin-Tools/README.md

 	> Copy EATusageLogger.dll to your ROOT server folder (where arma2oaserver.exe and @DayZ_Epoch is located)
 	> This enables the ability to log tool use by your admins to be sure no abuse is occurring.

+	>> IMPORTANT: You may need to allow the dll through your antivirus because some antivirus block unknown dll's.
+I assure you it is safe.
+	 			  Windows may require you to unblock it by right clicking it, selecting properties, and selecting unblock

 1. Open the ***init.sqf*** in the root of your mission folder and paste the following above if(!isDedicated):